Syrph/BCB_2022/_sources/markdowns/practical_1/practical_1.md

 `setwd("C:/Users/rb417/Desktop/BCB_Practicals")`

-If you’re using RStudio Cloud, you should already be in the correct directory, but if you’re working on your laptop I recommend storing all the files you need for the practicals in one folder called “BCB_practicals”.
+For the duration of the BCB course, I recommend storing all the files you need for the practicals in one folder called “BCB_practicals”.
 You should then set your working directory to this folder at the start of each R session.

 ```{tip}
 If you're in `RStudio` you can also use